JeremyLikness/jeremylikness-blog/content/blog/migrate-from-medium-to-hugo/index.md

 To make it easier to scroll through archives, I also wanted a taxonomy by year.
 I defined this in the `config.toml` with `year = "years"` and for any article I want to appear in the archive listing, I add `year = "2019"` in the front matter.
 This will ensure it appears in [/years/2019](/years/2019).
 (Yes, it's really as simple as that.)

-I also decided certain article can be grouped together as a "series" so I created a series taxonomy: `series = "series"` and set the series title in the front matter: `series = "From Medium to Hugo"` and that creates a page at [/series/from-medium-to-hugo/](/series/from-medium-t-hugo).
+I also decided that because certain articles can be grouped together logically as a "series" I should create a _series_ taxonomy: `series = "series"` and set the series title in the front matter: `series = "From Medium to Hugo"` and that creates a page at [/series/from-medium-to-hugo/](/series/from-medium-t-hugo).
 The default sort for pages is most recent first.
 In the view by year and the view for a series, I want the articles sorted ascending order by date so that "2013" comes before "2014" and the first article in the series comes before the second article in the series.

 {{<highlight html>}}
 {{ if and (eq .Page.Kind "taxonomy") (eq .Page.Type "series")}}